Mr-Eke/DueBoard/README.md

 I deployed **DueBoard** on two Amazon EC2 web servers (web-01 and web-02) that serve the application via NGINX.
 I also have a load balancer server (lb-01) mapped to the domain www.chiagoziem.tech via A record which I configured to distributes traffic evenly across web-01 and web-02 using HAProxy.
 ### Web Servers Setup
 - **NGINX Configuration on web-01 and web-02:**
-  - Plced My application files in this directory ```/var/www/dueboard``` and below is a server block I configured on Nginx to serve requests for dueboard app
+  - Copied my application files into the home directory of both servers `scp DueBoard/* ubuntu@3.93.240.46:~/`, created my application directory `sudo mkdir -p /var/www/dueboard`, moved the application files into the directory, configured the below server block for my app with the location block for DeuBoard application server pointing to the app directory, saved my configuration and restarted nginx `sudo service nginx restart`

       ```
       server {